humanitiesplusdesign/palladio-documentation/_includes/faq.md

 Palladio works best with data that is uniform, consistent, and simple.
 Avoid notes and comments within your data, or any unnecessary diacritics.

-*Tip for those using .csv files*: [This 'CSV Fingerprints' tool](http://setosa.io/blog/2014/08/03/csv-fingerprints/) can be very helpful in spotting any mistakes in your .csv files.
-[Breve](http://breve.designhumanities.org/#/), another tool from the Stanford Humanities + Design Lab, is another tool for visualizing the scale, types, and gaps in your data.
+*Tip for those using .csv files*: [Breve](http://breve.designhumanities.org/#/), another tool from the Stanford Humanities + Design Lab, will help reveal the scale, types, and gaps in your data.

 You can also build your own tables and bring them into Palladio in three ways: